Veal & Beef Stock Recipes

 Succulent chunks of beef and earthy mushrooms in a savory cream sauce highlighted with a dill, this traditional dish makes a rich and satisfying dinner served over egg noodles or rice.
 It is said to have originated in 19th-century Paris, invented by a French chef for the Russian diplomat, Count Paul Stroganov.

 Need something different to jazz up roasted or grilled pork?
 Think outside the box and try this tangy sweet-and-sour sauce made with grapes and fresh herbs, savory notes from shallots and our Glace de Viande, and a zing of balsamic vinegar.
-It's also delicious with duck or lamb.
+It's also delicious with beef or lamb--or make it with our venison stock for the perfect sauce for wild game.

 This savory Russian soup is filled with beets, carrots, parsnips, cabbage, and potatoes and topped in the traditional way with a dollop of sour cream and a sprinkle of fresh dill.
 Its gorgeous ruby color and rustic, hearty flavors make it the perfect warming dish for a chilly winter day.